La Pharmacie Anglaise

-La Pharmacie Anglaise formerly known as the Pharmacie Anglaise Ch.
-Delacre is a neo-Gothic corner building in Brussels, designed by architect Paul Saintenoy.
-Located on the Coudenberg/Koudenberg, it stands on a triangular plot with an adjoining warehouse on Rue Villa Hermosa/Villa Hermosastraat.
+La Pharmacie Anglaise, formerly known as the Pharmacie Anglaise Ch.
+Delacre, is a neo-Gothic corner building in Brussels, Belgium, designed by the architect Paul Saintenoy.
+Located on the Coudenberg/Koudenberg, it stands on a triangular plot with an adjoining warehouse on the Rue Villa Hermosa/Villa Hermosastraat.
 The richly decorated frontage with a corner tower draws inspiration from late Gothic architecture, in harmony with neighbouring medieval buildings such as the Hôtel Ravenstein.

 History

 Charles Delacre, originally a pharmacist, began selling chocolate in 1870, initially marketed as a fortifying food and medicine.
 He opened a small shop near the Royal Palace and produced chocolate in a small factory in Ixelles.
-His success led him to expand production, opening a larger factory in Vilvoorde in 1891.
-Delacre also developed chocolate bars referencing the royal family, such as Roi et Reine, and was appointed Purveyor to the Court in 1879.
+His success led him to expand production, opening a larger factory in the Flemish municipality of Vilvoorde in 1891.
+Delacre also developed chocolate bars referencing the Belgian royal family, such as Roi et Reine, and was appointed Purveyor to the Court in 1879.
 Over time, he began incorporating chocolate into biscuits, which became Belgian classics.

-Between 1879 and 1899, the rue Courbe was laid out according to Henri Maquet’s 1876 plan and Alphonse Balat’s 1882 museum design.
-The demolition of the Saint Roch district from 1897 allowed the construction of commercial buildings connecting Rue Montagne de la Cour/Hofbergstraat to Rue Ravenstein/Ravensteinstraat.
+Between 1879 and 1899, the Rue Courbe was laid out according to Henri Maquet's 1876 plan and Alphonse Balat's 1882 museum design.
+The demolition of the Saint-Roch/Sint-Rochus Quarter (Quartier Saint-Roch, Sint-Rochuswijk) from 1897 allowed the construction of commercial buildings connecting the Rue Montagne de la Cour/Hofbergstraat to the Rue Ravenstein/Ravensteinstraat.

-In 1896–1897, the warehouse adjoining Delacre's pharmacy was built, serving as a chemical products laboratory and storage, with Art Nouveau influences.
-Construction of the Pharmacie Anglaise Ch.
-Delacre began in 1895 and was completed in 1898.
+In 1896–97, the warehouse adjoining Delacre's pharmacy was built, serving as a chemical products laboratory and storage, with Art Nouveau influences.
+Construction of the pharmacy began in 1895 and was completed in 1898.
 Designed by Paul Saintenoy in a neo-Gothic, neo-Renaissance style, the four-storey building features turrets, wrought iron, a sundial with mosaics, and numerous windows of varying sizes, some inscribed with references to bandages or coffres de secours.
 The pharmacy follows the design principles of an English drugstore, giving the building its name.
 The warehouse and pharmacy were connected between 1898 and 1900.

 In 1928, the warehouse was incorporated into the Old England department store, with renovations including remodelling of the ground floor, replacement of the glazed roof with clerestory lighting, and alterations to parts of the façade.
 Further modifications in 1939 added an attic to the rear façade and converted the upper levels into apartments.

 Over 120 years later, the former pharmacy houses a cocktail bar, opened in 2018 by Francesco Ravo.
-The bar preserves elements of the original apothecary interior, including the counter, cabinets, and old apothecary bottles, while repurposing them for cocktails.
+The bar preserves elements of the original pharmacy interior, including the counter, cabinets, and old apothecary bottles, while repurposing them for cocktails.